 This is the hard part!
 The previous two stages were a walk in the park, by comparison.
 Google are quite explicit that this is something they expect you to do and if you haven’t, then don’t expect any help from them.

 In fact, on the first page of the disavow tool they remind you:- “You should still make every effort to clean up unnatural links pointing to your site.
 Simply disavowing them isn’t enough.”

 This is very important.
-If you telephone the site site owners/contacts, document it, if you email them, record it.
+If you telephone them, document it, if you email record it.
 Make every attempt to get the bad linker to remove or change his link, e.g. by suggesting adding a no follow tag to the link.

-You need to follow up and provide an adequate time period for people to remove the links, bearing in mind that they will generally be removing these links as a favour to you, so this, generally, will not be their priority.
-Please also be aware that some people will want to charge you a fee for removing links, so you might need to think about a budget.
+You need to follow up and provide an adequate time for people to remove the links, bearing in mind that they will generally be removing links as a favour to you, so this generally will not be their priority.
+Please also be aware that some people will want to charge you a fee for removing links, so you will need to think about a budget.

 Once you have contacted all the site owners, followed up at least once, allowed time for them to remove the links, checked these links and documented all of this in a shareable document, you are now ready to prepare your disavow file.